ai-mindset/ai-mindset.github.io/_posts/2024-12-07-TIL-llm-quantisation.md

 This explains why a model that's "3.56GB" might need 6-7GB of free RAM/VRAM to run smoothly.
 The exact overhead varies based on your settings and system.

 ## Conclusion
-Modern quantization techniques offer multiple ways to run large language models on consumer hardware.
+Modern quantisation techniques offer multiple ways to run large language models on consumer hardware.
 Here's what we need to remember:

-- K-quantization provides the best balance through super-blocks and mixed precision strategies
+- K-quantisation provides the best balance through super-blocks and mixed precision strategies
 - Q4_K_S (4-bit) represents the current sweet spot for most users, offering:
   - 3.7x size reduction
   - Good perplexity (6.02)